atomisticnet/aenet-gpr/README.md

 `keyword 2` `argument 2`
 ...

-In the example below, comments are provided to explain the meaning of each key keyword.
+In the example below, comments are provided to explain the meaning of keywords.

 ### Example of train.in
 ```